 Increased volatility is often experienced around key data releases relating to interest rates, growth, inflation rates, and key political events.
-These dates are detailed, along with market pricing of likely outcomes where available.
+These dates are detailed in the report, along with market pricing of likely outcomes where available.
 We present data from futures markets, credit default swaps, and online betting odds.

 Our expectation is that volatility will increase, with "risk-on", "risk-off" investing occurring only distantly related to fundamentals.
+Relying on market predictions, as is the traditional approach, with a 'straight line' pay-off leaves investors exposed to large capital losses.

-Investors should approach these markets with confidence with a 'hockey stick pay off' profile set to always participate in the upside with minimal capital at risk.
+With a 'hockey stick pay off' investment profile, set to always participate in the upside with minimal capital at risk, investors can approach these markets with confidence.